Put your own spin on these DIY photo booth ideas so you can make your next party way more fun!

 You can also save a few dollars by going to the nearest appliance store to ask if they have a fridge or a freezer box to spare.
 You never know, they might hold the answer for your next DIY project.

 Want a few more DIY photo booth ideas?
 Check out this video on crazy Snapchat photo booth ideas:

 Which of these DIY photo booth ideas are you excited to get your hands on?
-Tell us in the comments below!
+Share your thoughts in the comments section below!

 Editor’s Note – This post was originally published on June 8, 2017 and has been updated for quality and relevancy.